-Electrolytes are minerals that carry an electric charge.
-The body needs electrolytes to regulate nerve and muscle function, maintain acid-base balance and maintain fluid balance.
-Electrolytes such as chloride, potassium, sodium, magnesium and calcium can be lost through sweat and need to be replaced through the diet.
+Your body needs them to regulate nerve and muscle function, maintain acid-base balance and maintain fluid balance.
+Electrolytes like chloride, potassium, sodium, magnesium and calcium can be lost through sweat and need to be replaced through the foods you eat.

 Sodium and Chloride Foods

 Sodium and chloride — the two electrolytes that make up table salt — are present in foods together and help maintain fluid balance for proper cell function.

 Foods containing sodium and chloride include table salt, beef, pork, sardines, cheese, olives, corn bread and sauerkraut.
 All processed and canned foods made with added salt, such as deli meats, chips and other snacks, nuts, butter, margarine, mayonnaise and many condiments, have both sodium and chloride.

 However, because most Americans already get more much sodium and chloride than they need, it's recommended not to exceed 2,300 milligrams of sodium daily, recommends the American Heart Association.